201d8-team1/Documentation/SOPs/Employee_Onboarding_SOP.md

    A. The MSP is responsible for installing the Windows 10 OS, configuring email acounts, connecting Microsoft One Drive and implementing automatic file backups.

-   B. HR will provide necessary account information to MSP for email and Microsoft One Drive configuration.
+   B. Client HR will provide necessary account information to MSP for email and Microsoft One Drive configuration.

    C. MSP will provide new employee with account access information.